 You can also call your State Health Insurance Assistance Program (SHIP).
 SHIP counselors can answer your questions and help you understand what to do to handle your problem.
 The SHIP is not connected with us or with any insurance company or health plan.
 The SHIP has trained counselors in every state, and services are free.
 In South Carolina, the SHIP is known as I-CARE, which stands for Insurance Counseling Assistance and Referrals for Elders.
-The phone number for I-CARE is 1-800-868-9095.
+The phone number for I-CARE is 1-800-868-9095 and their website is aging.sc.gov/programs-initiatives/medicare-and-medicare-fraud.
 TTY users should call 711.
 These calls are free and so are the services.